Treode/store/README.md

 ## Development Setup

-The libraries for TreodeDB are available from our Ivy repository, and they have been built for Scala 2.10.
+The libraries for TreodeDB are available from our Ivy repository, and they have been built for Scala 2.10 and 2.11.
 Treode uses multiple Ivy configurations:  There is the usual default Ivy configuration, and there is a stubs configuration that helps testing, but whose classes need not bloat your assembly jar bound for production.

 ```